 Description: The building faces west and is a ten story buff colored Roman brick and granite structure.
+The building is located in the center of the city.
 The west entrance has a large square brick arch with sculptured figures representing the Spirit of Law.
 The main building rises five stories.
 In the center is a multi-story tower rising 157 feet.
 The interior is decorated with murals by John W Norton and has a skylight.

 Note: The first courthouse was built in 1857, The second courthouse was designed by William L Foster and constructed by Charles E Hedges and D T Hedges in 1878 at a cost of $75,000.

 S – Monona County